-Shona is my big sister.
-No matter how hard I tried to catch up as a child , Shona always remained a solid 18 months older than me.
-In spite of this we bonded over a shared love of rice pudding, fancy pages and erasers that smelt like strawberries.
+Shona is Tammy Darcy’s – The Shona Project Founder – sister.
+Tammy has always mentioned that “no matter how hard I tried to catch up as a child, Shona always remained a solid 18 months older than me.
+In spite of this, we bonded over a shared love of rice pudding, fancy pages and erasers that smelt like strawberries”.

 “Personality-wise we were total opposites, Shona was a soft and gentle soul, happy to go along with whatever everyone else was doing and stare dreamily at the clouds on the way.
 I, on the other hand, had a steely determination to succeed at everything, even at that stage.
 I always competed with myself, as Shona had no time for my bull s**t, and felt I was a little dramatic for her taste.